markmerker/thinkcspy/_sources/PythonTurtle/LPS/functions_2.rst

         tur.left( 120 )

-    def moveTurtle( turtl, x , y ): pass
+    def moveTurtle( turtl, x , y ):
+        #### Raise pen

-        ## Raise pen, move turtle to x,y and lower pen
+        #### move turtle to x,y

+        #### lower pen

     size = input( "Enter size of triangle" ) x = input ("Enter x coordinate")
     y = input ("Enter y coordinate")

+    #### make strings ints

-    moveTurtle( t, int(x), int(y) )
+    moveTurtle( t, x, y )
     drawTriangle( t, size )

 **Exercise 4.
 A single function**

-Copy the function moveTurtle from exercise 3.
-Now add a new function.
-The goal of this function is to provide a lot features in a single call.
+In this exercise, we will be adding a new function that uses functions we have already created to do its job.
+The function to add is this

     drawColoredTriangleAt( turtl, x, y, size, color ) given a turtle, x-y coordinates, a size and a color, locate the turtle, set its color, then draw a triangle of the requested size.

+**Your Task**

-    Reminder: the function turtle.color( color_name ) sets the turtles color.
+- Complete the code for the function ``drawColoredTriangleAt``.
+Remember that the turtle function color( color_name ) sets the turtle's color.

+- Fix the types of any input variables that need it.

+- Check to make sure your triangles are drawn in the correct place, with the correct color.

 .. activecode:: lps_func2_code4
     :nocodelens: